cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 ### Blind

 rsabssa_sign_blind encodes an input message and blinds it with the server's public key.
-It outputs the blinded message to be sent to the server, encoded hash of the client's input message, and blinded message's inverse, all of which are encoded as octet strings.
+It outputs the blinded message to be sent to the server and the corresponding inverse, both encoded as octet strings.

 ~~~
 rsabssa_sign_blind(pkS, msg)